');

 What is the population of Long Lake, NY?

-The population of Long Lake, NY is 648 according to the latest Census data.
+The population of Long Lake, NY is 648 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small community in New York.

 What is the median household income in Long Lake?